Poetry:

 thousand years and yet fail to behold the beauty of the Friend,

 he should not falter.
-For those who seek the Kabih8 of for Us
+For those who seek the Ka’bih8 of “for

 their search, they have stoutly girded up the loins of service, and